voucherifyio/voucherify-ruby-sdk/docs/CustomersApi.md

 Update Customers' Metadata in Bulk

 Updates metadata parameters for a list of customers.
 Every resource in the list will receive the metadata defined in the request.
 The request can include up to **10 MB** of data.
 The response returns a unique asynchronous action ID.
-Use this ID in the query paramater of the GET Async Action endpoint to check, e.g.: - The status of your request (in queue, in progress, done, or failed) - Resources that failed to be updated - The report file with details about the update If a product object is not found, it is **upserted**.
+Use this ID in the query paramater of the [GET Async Action](/api-reference/async-actions/get-async-action) endpoint to check, e.g.: - The status of your request (in queue, in progress, done, or failed) - Resources that failed to be updated - The report file with details about the update If a customer object is not found, it is **upserted**.
 This is shown in the report file in the **GET** Async Action endpoint.
 The upserted resources have value false in the found column and true in the updated column.
 This API request starts a process that affects Voucherify data in bulk.
 In the case of small jobs (like bulk update), the request is put into a queue and processed when every other bulk request placed in the queue prior to this request is finished.

 ### Examples